+Important!
 All non-emergency services (renewal of U.S. passports, Consular Reports of Birth Abroad, Notarials and other services) are provided by appointment only.
-To set an appointment for passport, report of birth or notary services, please use the link available under the appropriate service category: Passports and Reports of Birth or Notarial Services.
-To make an appointent for other services, please use the following link: Appointment for Other Services.
+To set an appointment for passport, report of birth, notary services, or federal benefits assistance, please use the link available under the appropriate service category.

 - What’s New

 - Earthquake and Disaster Preparedness